Controlling access with AWS IoT FleetWise - AWS IoT FleetWise

 Controlling access with AWS IoT FleetWise

 The following sections cover how to control access to and from your AWS IoT FleetWise resources.
 The information they cover includes how to grant your application access so AWS IoT FleetWise can transfer vehicle data during campaigns.
-They also describe how you can grant AWS IoT FleetWise access to your Amazon S3 (S3) bucket or Amazon Timestream database and table to store data.
+They also describe how you can grant AWS IoT FleetWise access to your Amazon S3 (S3) bucket or Amazon Timestream database and table to store data, or to MQTT messages used to send data from vehicles.

 The technology for managing all these forms of access is AWS Identity and Access Management (IAM).
 For more information about IAM, see What is IAM?.